Anonymous6281/RI2/README.md

 ***STEP 3***: Configure REAPER to see your python installation.
 (In REAPER, this is in the Options > Preferences > Plug-Ins > ReaScript menu)

-WINDOWS USERS: If all you want to do is use the model (e.g., you do not want to train it on your own files), skip to Step 5.
+WINDOWS USERS: If all you want to do is use the model (e.g., you do not want to train it on your own files), you may skip to Step 5.

 ***STEP 4***: Install the following packages for your python installation: pytorch and transformers